jro1234/admdinstaller/README.md

 3. In a terminal with the AdaptiveMD configurations loaded from bashrc (ie a fresh login or after `source ~/.bashrc`), type these commands.
-   You don't need the `$ADMD_RUNTIME` bit if this directory is in your path as it will be if didn't delete this part of the example configuration.
+   You don't need the `$ADMD_RUNTIME` bit if this directory is in your path, as it will be if didn't delete this part of the example configuration.
    ```bash
    cd $ADMD_WORKFLOWS/test-workflows/chignolin